mandres2/cuber-slide/README.md

 * Minimalistic game made using Unity Game Engine
 * Language: C#
+* Web Deployment: JavaScript/CSS/HTML

 ### Motive

 The primary motive was to enhance my programming skills in C# and Object-Orientation.
 Since most games mostly derive from Unity and Unreal Engine, I wanted to understand how programming a simple game would work within the Unity environment.
-Learning the concepts of working the Unity Software, as well as learning the C# syntax as well as conducting basic mathematics were all crucial elements I gained after developing this simplistic game.
+Learning the concepts of working the Unity game engine, as well understanding the C# syntax and logic were all crucial elements gained after developing Cuber Slider.

 ### Demo